-I have decided that the information described above is exempt from disclosure under section 36(2) (c) of the Freedom of Information Act as it would otherwise prejudice the effective conduct of public affairs.
+I have decided that for 2021/22 academic year, the information described above is exempt from disclosure under section 36(2) (c) of the Freedom of Information Act as it would otherwise prejudice the effective conduct of public affairs.

 The reasons for applying these exemptions are set out in full at Annex 1 to this letter.